-You can also find bloggers that allow other bloggers to re-publish and re-share their infographics.
+You can also find bloggers that will re-publish and re-share your infographics.
 A combination of using all three strategies can be very useful for your audience.

-Now, everybody loves checking out a good old list post now and again, right?
+Now, everybody loves checking out a good old-fashioned list post now and again, right?

 List posts are so easy to create, simple to read or scan over and can provide a lot of usefulness 'quick-tips' to your readers.

 The bigger the number in a list post the better, that's what I've found from publishing many list posts on Magnet4Blogging over the years.